CvGemert/vue-mixin-collection/README.md

 # vue-mixins

 A collection of vue mixins to manipulate objects and arrays.<br><br>
 The original inspiration for this project was Sarah Drasner's array explorer (https://github.com/sdras/array-explorer).
-It currently still contains parts of her work as a template.
+It currently still uses parts of her work as a template.

 ## W.I.P. / Roadmap status:
 ```